 If it is compressed and looks like a hockey puck, then everything is well.
 Add more hot water and repeat the process.
 Use two tablespoons of the fine ground coffee to make a cup of espresso.

-3. Using A Moka Pot
+3. Making Espresso with a Moka Pot

 For the novice coffee lover that takes a sip of espresso made using a Moka pot, what they usually get is something that knocks the socks right off their feet.
 In short, opting to use the Moka pot for brewing coffee is something for the ardent coffee lover not the faint-hearted.
 It is for that person what always looks forward to an intense cup of coffee in the morning.